BladeStudios/registration-form-symfony/README.md

 - Run XAMPP panel (xampp/xampp_start.exe)
 - Start Apache service
 - Go to your web browser and enter http://localhost/Registration-Form-Symfony/public/
 - You are on the main page of the application (route "/").
-To move around the application use buttons and links or paste the route (from next section) to URL after "/public/" part.
+To move around the application use buttons and links or paste the route (from next section) to URL after "/public/" part and click ENTER.

 ## List of routes with features
 - / - main page with registration form